Generic Name:morphine sulfate controlled-release tablets: MS Contin

 Stop taking all other around-the-clock narcotic pain medications when you start taking MS Contin.

 Do not stop using MS Contin suddenly, or you could have unpleasant withdrawal symptoms.
-Ask your doctor how to safely stop using MS Contin.
+Ask your doctor how to safely stop using morphine.

-Never crush or break a MS Contin tablet to inhale the powder or mix it into a liquid to inject the drug into your vein.
-This practice has resulted in death.
+Never crush or break a MS Contin extended-release tablet to inhale the powder or mix it into a liquid to inject the drug into your vein.
+This practice has resulted in death with the misuse of morphine and similar prescription drugs.

 What happens if I miss a dose?

-MS Contin is normally taken 2 or 3 times per day.
-Since MS Contin is used for pain, you are not likely to miss a dose.
+MS Contin is taken 2 or 3 times per day.
+Since morphine is used for pain, you are not likely to miss a dose.
 If you do miss a dose, take the medicine as soon as you remember.
 Then take your next dose as follows:

 If you take MS Contin 3 times per day: Take your next dose 8 hours after taking the missed dose.